Kwasniok/astra-web/README.md

 )
 ```

-note: Unspecified parameters will be set to their default value if available.
-This simplifies the input but can also lead to unexpected results.
-All default values are identical to those given in the ASTRA manual v3.2.
-Even if no default value is given ASTRA might select a default value automatically.
+ℹ️ See `./alias_table.txt` for a translation of the parameter names and ASTRA mnemonics.

+ℹ️ Some parameters in the body are optional and have default values.
+Confirm the ASTRA manual v3.2 on how the defaults are specified.

-Below all requests is a drop down list showing all available schemas.
+ℹ️ In the documentation below all requests is a complete list of all input/output schemas.

 # SLURM
 If you want to dispatch some computations to a [SLURM cluster](https://slurm.schedmd.com) carefully follow the instructions below.
 Otherwise you can skip this section.
 Using SLURM is recommended for resource intensive simulations only.
-Fig. 1 shows a schematic for when ASTRA web is set up with SLURM.
+Fig. 1 shows a schematic overview of the extended setup.

 > ⚠️ Using SLURM may lead to unexpected problems!
 Check the server log if any are encountered.